astronomer/docs/software/install-airgapped.md

 helm repo add --force-update astronomer https://helm.astronomer.io helm repo update

-# upgradeDeployments false ensures that Airflow charts are not upgraded when this script is ran
+# upgradeDeployments false ensures that Airflow charts are not upgraded when this script is run
 # If you deployed a config change that is intended to reconfigure something inside Airflow,
 # then you may set this value to "true" instead.
 When it is "true", then each Airflow chart will
 # restart.
 Note that some stable version upgrades require setting this value to true regardless of your own configuration.